 I’ve known that mornings are my most creative time for a while now but reading the book definitely opened me up to making the most of that time.

 A great tip I picked up from Better Than Before: What I Learned About Making and Breaking Habits–to Sleep More, Quit Sugar, Procrastinate Less, and Generally Build a Happier Life is about the Strategy of Monitoring.

-Since I finished reading the book I have been monitoring my food consumption (including tea, water and alcohol), my television viewing and how much I exercised.
+Since I finished reading the book I have been monitoring my food consumption (including tea, water, and alcohol), my television viewing, and how much I exercise.

 I know this might sound like a lot to track but it was really quick and easy to do.

-The interesting thing about monitoring – it heightens your awareness which in turn has you changing your habits (sometimes without even realizing).
+The interesting thing about monitoring – it heightens your awareness which in turn has you changing your habits (sometimes without even realizing it).
 It helps you stop and think before you do something as to whether that is the right thing for you.

 Monitor something that is important to you for a couple of weeks and see what results you get.
 Most likely studying your data will help you see immediately where you need to change.

 I made a substantial change after only one day of monitoring!

 This one isn’t so much about knowing you drink or smoke more than you should.
 It’s much more specific.